Bridging Adversarial and Nonstationary Multi-armed Bandit: Future Directions

 \section{Future Directions}

 This paper provides a general formulation that smoothly bridges the nonstationary and adversarial bandit problems studied in the literature.
-The proposed windowed oracle allows the agent to fine tune the expectation and conservativeness of the algorithm.
-We believe that it provides a flexible framework to handle nonstationary environment.
-However, this study also points several important open directions. \begin{itemize} \item Does there exist a policy or an algorithm that can always achieve the optimal regret while being agnostic to the choice of window sizes?
-Since the window sizes only affect the performance of the benchmark or oracle and do not affect the objective performance of the policy (expected total reward), one would expect that the policy may not need the input of the window sizes.
-This is not the case of our WE3 algorithm and it remains an open direction. \item Drastically non-uniform window sizes.
-Our algorithm currently only allows for a limit degree of nonuniformity among the windows.
-That is, although the window sizes can be different, all of them have to be either large or small relative to the threshold (Step~\ref{step:small-w} in Algorithm~\ref{alg:we3}).
-To understand the challenge, consider the simplified case when the window sizes are monotone, e.g., $W_1\le W_2\le\dots\le W_N$.
-One may naturally apply Step~\ref{step:small-w} for the first part of the horizon when the windows are small and Step~9 for the remaining.
-However, in this case, because the regret of the second part doesn't depend on $V$ (see the second inequality of Theorem~\ref{thm:ub}), the worst-case regret would allocate all the variational budget to the first part.
-As a result, the effective variational budget of the second part is zero and this would change the threshold of the window size ($WV^{2/3}=T^{2/3}K^{1/3}$).
-One can see that the technical challenge comes from the fact that the threshold becomes endogenous as the variational budget is allocated to the two parts. \end{itemize}
+The proposed unified oracle allows the agent to fine-tune the expectation and conservativeness of the algorithm.
+We believe that it provides a flexible framework to handle nonstationary environments.
+However, this study also points to several important open directions.
+In particular, does there exist a policy or an algorithm that can always achieve the optimal regret while being agnostic to the choice of switch budget $S_T$?
+Since $S_T$ only affects the performance of the oracle and does not affect the objective performance of the policy (expected total reward), one would expect that the policy may not need the input of $S$.
+This is not the case of our AE3 algorithm and it remains an open direction.
+It is worth mentioning that relatedly \cite{auer2019adaptively} present a challenge in developing an algorithm that achieves optimal regret bounds in an adversarial setting without requiring pre-defined adjustments based on the number of arm changes.

-\section{Appendix}
+\begin{APPENDIX}{}